Follow this check-list for safe driving!

 Consider a back-up detection device.
 Consider having a back-up detection device installed that provides rearview video or warning sounds when moving in reverse.
 While drivers should not rely solely on these devices, they can help to reduce the risk of backover incidents along with following other prevention tips from NHTSA.

 Get an annual brake inspection.
-The braking system is your car’s most important safety feature.
-Before carpool season gets in full swing, make sure that your brakes are functioning properly.
+The braking system is your truck’s most important safety feature.
 Schedule a brake inspection and look for warning signs that your vehicle may need brake services, such as an illuminated brake light or screeching, grinding or clicking noises when applying the brakes.

 Make sure everyone is buckled up.
 The National Highway Traffic Safety Administration (NHTSA) website has important tips on seat belt fit and position.
 For the younger ones riding along, the site has information about how to install car seats as well as guidelines on selecting a car seat or booster based on your child’s age and size.

 Scheduling a complete vehicle inspection is time well spent.
-Call Alamo Diesel Service today to make sure your car is ready to go for your next trip.
+Call us today to make sure your truck is ready to go for your next trip.